Xivor/Xivor.github.io/_posts/2024-04-22-contributing-to-the-linux-kernel.md

 no cloud service to store code like Github or Gitlab is used, but instead, it all happens through email lists!
 Patches are sent to subsystem maintainers, where they follow a chain of revision until they're integrated to production code.
 It feels like an obsolete thing, but if it works, it works.

+### Problems faced in the tutorials

+In some of the tutorials, mainly the first one, some problems arose for me: when creating the virtual machine, I tried to test myself and install another Linux distro instead of the suggested Debian, which caused headaches.
+After some trial and error with an Ubuntu ISO, I gave up and ended up installing a Debian one, as intented.
+Furthermore, I had some problems regarding accessing the virtual machine with SSH, but that was easily solved.

 Finally, we moved on to the real thing: it was time to make our own patch to a Kernel module and submit it officially.